 Probably an artifact from the days of radio, when, lacking title graphics, shows needed a memorable speech at the beginning to identify themselves to listeners.

 Sometimes, a show's first episode will start with a Cold Opening, and in every episode thereafter the Opening Narration will take its place.
 This will only happen if said episode is a Welcome Episode or an Everyone Meets EveryonePremiere.

 Also becoming increasingly common in Animes is to use a clip montage of the respective episode with the show's main character(s) explaining the plot of the episode.

-Especially common for Speculative Fiction; often because the assumption that Viewers Are Morons
+Especially common for Speculative Fiction; often because the assumption that Viewers Are Morons prevails.

 Also known as a prologue or a "saga sell".
-Not to be confused with Opening Monologue
+Not to be confused with Opening Monologue.

 open/close all folders